 Cross-laminated timber (CLT), also known as X-Lam is an engineered timber product.
-CLT made by gluing together multiple layers (usually three, five, or seven layers) of solid lumber using a hydraulic or vacuum pressure.
-Each lumber board placed side-by-side.
+CLT is made by gluing together multiple layers (usually three, five, or seven layers) of solid lumber using hydraulic or vacuum pressure.
+Each lumber board was placed side-by-side.
 To make a strong CLT structure, Panel timbers are arranged crosswise to each other at an angle of 90 degrees.
 Its strong structure is able to bear heavy loads.

 The odd number of layers is most common.
 In the present day, it has become a well-known engineered timber product.
 CLT is in use around the world.
 Its demand is increasing day by day in almost every country.

 CLT was developed in Germany and Austria in 1990.
 Which would lead to a new revolution for the sawmill and building construction industry.
 Initially, it was not very popular, but its production has increased over the years since 2005.
-CLT used in many countries of Europe and around it.
-CLT used for small to large construction and now this material has become a need for the industry.
+CLT is used in many countries of Europe and around it.
+CLT is used for small to large construction and now this material has become a need for the industry.

 Cross-Laminated Timber Uses